drio/dnaism/README.md

 In time-series data your metrics change over time, with DNA it changes over genomic coordinates (e.g. `chr17:45000`).

-### Basic example (Simulated data)
+### Basic example (Simulated data; Check below for an example with real data)

-Here is a screenshot of DNAism visualizing a region of simulated random data for 23+ samples.
+Here is a screen shot of DNAism visualizing a region of simulated random data for 23+ samples.
 The details of how these files are generated is [here](https://github.com/drio/dnaism/blob/master/example/depth/build.sh).
 Basically a bunch of [Bed](https://genome.ucsc.edu/FAQ/FAQformat.html#format1)